-CONCESSIONAIRE shall, at all times and at its expense, keep and maintain all equipment, whether owned and/or installed by CONCESSIONAIRE or RAP, such as, but not limited to, heat exchangers, fans, controls and electric panels, installed by RAP, together with all of the fixtures, plate and mirror glass, appliances, countertops and kitchen cabinetry, indoor and outdoor furniture and personal property therein, in good repair and in a clean, sanitary, and orderly condition and appearance.
+CONCESSIONAIRE shall, at all times and at its expense, keep and maintain all equipment, whether owned and/or installed by CONCESSIONAIRE or RAP, such as, but not limited to all of the fixtures, plate and mirror glass, appliances, countertops and kitchen cabinetry, indoor and outdoor furniture and personal property therein, in good repair and in a clean, sanitary, and orderly condition and appearance.
 All maintenance, repairs and replacement of all equipment at the PREMISES shall be performed at the sole expense of CONCESSIONAIRE.
 CONCESSIONAIRE may elect to not use RAP-owned equipment, with prior written consent of RAP.

-RAP will be responsible for utility lines and repairs, including telephone, exterior to the PREMISES.
+RAP will be responsible for heat exchangers, fans, HVAC controls, and electric panels; plumbing, utility lines and repairs; and the exterior of the PREMISES.